 There is good news though

 Fortunately, even if you have minimal retirement savings and no pension other than Social Security, all is not lost.
 You probably have a retirement piggy bank that you never even thought about – your home!
 Indeed for most people, the value of their homes is greater than all their other assets combined.
+Prices have jumped in the last year, which means that if you are willing to rent or downsize, you might have more equity than you realized.

 My home is a plus, you scoff?